Photosynthesis

 Light behaves in a similar fashion.
 Light consists of the energy of particles termed photons.
 Photons vary from one another with respect to their wavelength and the energy that they carry.
 The relationship between wavelength and energy can be described using the following analogy:

+QUESTION1.
+What happens to wavelength as waves get closer together?
 2. As the wavelength becomes shorter, would the number of waves striking the shore in a given period of time increase or decrease?
+3. Would the amount of work being done increase, decrease, or stay the same? |

-3. The amount of work would increase…each wave would release energy as it strikes the beach; the more waves, the more energy.
+ANSWER1.
+The wavelengths get shorter.
+2. It would increase, the shorter the distance between waves, the more waves arrive in a given amount of time.
+3. The amount of work would increase…each wave would release energy as it strikes the beach; the more waves, the more energy. |

 So, here is the important question…if you look at all of the waves of energy coming from the sun (the electromagnetic spectrum) depicted in the figure below (Figure 6.3), which has the highest frequency (shortest wavelength)?